 Macy tilted her head, “Nice name.”

 “Uh-huh.
 So, Brace face who’s the dude in the corner?”
-Kane was referring to a guy in the corner of the room, sitting at an empty table, wearing all black, dark bluish-black hair that was passed shoulder length with flame colored streaks in it.
+Kane was referring to a guy in the corner of the room, sitting at an empty table, wearing all black, dark bluish-black hair that was passed shoulder length with flame-coloured streaks in it.

 “Moth.
 Don’t know his real name, and his surname is Star.
 He’s always been weird; he’s pretty much an outcast, a loner.
 No one wants to be around him.
-He got the name Moth because of his obsession with flames.
+He got the name Moth because he was obsessed with flames.
 Always has a lighter with him.”

 Kane raised a brow, “How come you lot haven’t taken him in?
 Don’t the outcasts normally stick together?”